markgewhite/IFC_matlab/README.md

 ```Unix
 > install.packages("IFC")
 ```
 In Windows, you will probably get a warning message saying the library is not writeable.
 Windows prevents the R application from writing to the Program Files directory.
-Instead, install the package into your personal directory when prompted by a dialogue box.
-(The personal directory will be something like: "C:/Users/<you>/AppData/Local/R/win-library/4.2".)
-The installation procedure should then run with a string of messages in the window.
+A dialogue box appears asking, "Would you like to use a personal library instead?"
+Select Yes.
+You may then be asked to confirm the personal library's path, which will be something like: "C:/Users/<you>/AppData/Local/R/win-library/4.2".
+Finally, a third dialogue box asked to select a CRAN mirror like you did when first downloading the application from the web site.
+The download and installation procedure should then run with a string of messages in the window.

 If you prefer to use the latest IFC version from github instead, then follow the author's instructions [here](https://github.com/gitdemont/IFC).